-Almost every fiction writer will tell you that they’d love to see their work translated to the big screen or to television through a network like HBO.
+Almost every fiction writer will tell you they’d love to see their work translated to the big screen or to television through a network like HBO.
 I’m the same, and not only for the money.
 It must be an amazing feeling to see the characters and situations you’ve created brought to life on screen.
 I do a lot of walking and sometimes keep my mind off steep hills by fantasising about who could be a good fit for the characters in my book The Cleansing.
 (Ioan Gruffudd would make a great Tom; Eve Myles as Ceri; Whoopi Goldberg, though she’d have to pile on a few pounds, as Milandra; Michelle Rodriguez as Lavinia… well, a man can dream.)

 Other times (there are a lot of steep hills where I live), I think about adaptations I’ve seen of books I’ve read: which ones worked for me, which were disasters, which—quite rare—improved on the source material.